 Interactivities such as hotspots, rollovers, slideshows, and FAQs are a big part of an online learning course.
 They not only assess learners but also reinforce learning.
 And Flash is (was?) a great tool to create interactivities, but it takes loads of time to create high-interactive learning courses.

 With Storyline, believe it or not, you can create “Flash-like” interactivities in quick time.
-You can use triggers, slide-layers, variables and states, to develop these interactivities without any coding.
-Here are some examples of flash-like interactivities that can be created in Storyline.
+You can use triggers, slide-layers, variables and states, in Storyline to develop these interactivities without any coding.
+Here’s more information on creating Flash-like interactivities using Storyline.

 3. Has ready-to-use templates to create effective e-learning materials